chinapedia/wikipedia.abstract.en/Page/Political_spectrum.md

 Mitchell: _Eight Ways to Run the Country_

-Mitchell's_Eight_Political_Americans.png Mitchell's_Eight_Ways.pngIn 2006, Brian Patrick Mitchell identified four main political traditions in Anglo-American history based on their regard for _kratos_ (defined as the use of force) and _archē_ or "archy" (defined as the recognition of rank).[56]
+In 2006, Brian Patrick Mitchell identified four main political traditions in Anglo-American history based on their regard for _kratos_ (defined as the use of force) and _archē_ or "archy" (defined as the recognition of rank).[56]
 Mitchell grounded the distinction of archy and kratos in the West's historical experience of church and state, crediting the collapse of the Christian consensus on church and state with the appearance of four main divergent traditions in Western political thought:

 -   Republican constitutionalism = pro archy, anti kratos
 -   Libertarian individualism = anti archy, anti kratos